Visitation hours at Recovery Centers of America inpatient rehab facilities

-Whenever possible, RCA inpatient facilities encourage family members to play an active role in the treatment of their loved ones through family therapy sessions and regular visitations.
+Whenever possible, Recovery Centers of America inpatient facilities encourage family members to play an active role in the treatment of their loved ones through family therapy sessions and regular visitations.

 We believe family is an important part of treatment.
 All patients need a strong, stable support system during their time in treatment.
 You can use this page to check up to date visitation hours for family, friends, and loved ones in every RCA inpatient rehab facility.